x

 Vintage 1961

-Who are the serious contenders for the title “The Greatest Vintage Ever”?
+Who are the serious contenders for the title of “The Greatest Vintage Ever”?

 What is the definition of a great wine?

-A great vintage, however, is equally good in all major regions of Bordeaux, both on the left and right bank.
-It is also a vintage where something special was produced in all the different appellations, from the lowest Cru Bourgeois to the mightiest Premier Cru.
+A great vintage, however, is equally good in all major regions of Bordeaux, both on the left bank and the right bank.
+It’s also a vintage where something special was produced in every appellation, from the lowest Cru Bourgeois to the most powerful Premier Cru.

-1961 fulfils these requirements better than any other vintage.
+1961 meets these requirements better than any other vintage.

-It was the vintage where the most incompetent winemaker just couldn’t make a poor wine and the wines drank very well at an early stage; in most cases they still do so to this very day.
+This was the vintage where the most incompetent winemaker simply couldn't make a bad wine and the wines drank very well at an early stage; In most cases, they still do this today.

-Some extremely impressive wines were produced in 1945, but these were mainly from the left bank and a large number of the wines had excessively high tannin levels, which made them increasingly dry as they aged.
+Some extremely impressive wines were produced in 1945, but these came primarily from the Left Bank and many of the wines had excessively high tannin levels, making them increasingly dry as they aged.

-1959 produced a number of wines that are at the same level and sometimes even a bit higher than the corresponding '61s, and some experienced wine critics like Michel Bettane prefer 1959 to 1961.
-But 1959 doesn't have the same consistent quality at all levels.
+1959 has produced a number of wines that are on the same level and sometimes even a bit higher than the corresponding '61, and some experienced wine critics like Michel Bettane prefer 1959 to 1961.
+But 1959 does not have the same consistent quality at all levels.

 What made 1961 so special?